robert-abela/mcast-attendance-chrome-extension/README.md

-# mcast-attendance-extension
-MCAST Attendance Extension v0.4
+# MCAST Attendance Extension v0.4

 Activates only when visiting http://attendance.mcast.edu.mt to **Add Attendance** entries.
 Changes heading colour to Indigo to indicate activation.